 Alternate Title: None

 Abstract: The data product is a file containing surface water current data for a particular geographic region and set of times, along with the accompanying metadata describing the content, variables, applicable times and locations, and structure of the data product.
 Surface current data includes speed and direction of the current, and may represent observed or mathematically-predicted values.
 The data may consist of currents at a small set of points where observations and/or predictions are available, or may consist of numerous points organized in a grid as from a hydrodynamic model forecast.
+Measures of the quality of position, speed, direction, and time data are included.

 Topic Category: Transportation (ISO 19115 Domain Code 018).